DamoM73/space-rescue-tutorials/_build/html/_sources/05_gameplay.md.txt

 ![Title key_press flowchart](assets/img/title_keypress_flowchart.png)

-The only tricky part is we are working inside the Tile RoomObject, but we want to change a value in the WelcomeScreen Room, how can we reference this?
+The only tricky part is we are working inside the Title RoomObject, but we want to change a value in the WelcomeScreen Room, how can we reference this?

 Remember when we create a RoomObject, we pass to it the room that it is being created in (that's the `self` in the code below).